aptise/peter_sslers/README.md

 * an `invoke` script for some miscellaneous tasks
 * a sample `fake_server.py` that will spin up a server with routes that you can test against.  this will allow you to setup your integration without running peter_sslers
+* a sample `fake_boulder.py` that will spin up a fake boulder server that can be used as a certificate authority when testing

 ## The openresty package